wp-plugins/blogvault-real-time-backup/readme.txt

 = Can I upload the backup to my Dropbox account? = Yes.
 You can store a snapshot of your backup to your Dropbox account.

+= Can I initiate on demand backup whenever I want? = Yes.
+We support on demand backup apart from the regular scheduled backups.

+= Can I use blogVault to backup multiple sites? =
+Yes.
+We have different backup plans for different needs.
+We will let you manage all the backups from a single dashboard.
+You can migrate, restore or download the backups for all your sites from the blogVault dashboard.
+Even if your sites go down, you can restore the backup.
+This makes the backup completely independent of your site.

+Additional licenses for backups are available at a lower price.
+Please visit our [Plans and Pricing page](http://blogvault.net/pricing/?bvsrc=wpplugin_readme) for all the details.

+= Do you have any Unlimited Backup plans =
+Yes.
+We have 3 great developer plans which let you backup as many sites as you like without worrying about licenses.
+You can learn more about these backup plans at [Unlimited WordPress Backup Plans](http://blogvault.net/unlimited-plans/?bvsrc=wpplugin_readme)

+= Can I change my backup plan? =
+Yes, you can change your backup plan at anytime right from the blogVault dashboard.

+= How do I update the blogVault Backup Plugin =
+You can update the blogVault Backup Plugin from within the WordPress Admin Panel itself.
+We have published the backup plugin in the WordPress Repository.
+We regularly update our backup plugin.
+Alternatively you can update the plugin from the blogVault Dashboard too.

 == Changelog ==
+= 1.10 =
+* Ability to not do dynamic backups for updates to certain changes to the options table.
+* Additional options which need to be blocked for dynamic backups can be sent from the server.
+* Ability to not do dynamic backups for updates to certain changes to the postmeta table.
+* Additional postmeta keys which need to be blocked for dynamic backups can be sent from the server.
+* Do not dynamically backup comments which have been marked as spam.
+* Do not dynamically backup commentmeta for comments which have been marked as spam.
+* Improve the look and feel of the admin page.
+* Include link to the review of the blogVault Backup plugin by MIGHTYminnow.

 = 1.09 =
 * When the plugin is activated but an blogVault Account is not created then the secret key is left empty.
 This is a security issue.
 Hence we will set a random value for the secret key when the plugin is installed.